Olivier Clément

-Olivier-Maurice Clément (November 17, 1921 – January 15, 2009) was an Eastern Orthodox theologian, who taught at St. Sergius Orthodox Theological Institute in Paris, France.
+Olivier-Maurice Clément (17 November 1921 – 15 January 2009) was a French Eastern Orthodox theologian who taught at St. Sergius Orthodox Theological Institute in Paris, France.
 He actively promoted the reunification of Christians (he was friends with Pope John Paul II), dialogue between Christians and people of other beliefs, and the engagement of Christian thinkers with modern thought and society.

 Biography

 Olivier-Maurice Clement was born on 17 November 1921, into an agnostic family from the Cevennes.